 - Get especially high value from the offering, so that they make a great reference. - Are relatively easy to access.
 You'll be working with them closely. - Are able to make a purchasing decision quickly.
-Time lost at this stage is likely to delay development work and lose revenue and momentum. - Will be able and willing to communicate the value they get from the product. - Those who can act as a beacon for other buyers, and are respected by peers.
+Time lost at this stage is likely to delay development work and lose revenue and momentum. - Will be able and willing to communicate the value they get from the product. - Those who can act as a beacon for other buyers, and are respected by

-Size Profile ⊠ > \$100M \$100M 0M ☐ >\$2Bn Are you looking for prospects with a specific profile in the industry?
-Transaction] >\$250M] <1M] >1M] >5M Tier 2/3 investment banks.
-Headquarter in Frankfurt, London or New York Product portfolio Previous experience FIOUL ict portio olio Previous experience What other product need considering?
-Prospects must use: cts from the portfolio Previous experience Net Promoter Score: ☑ Doesn't matter ☐ >25% ☐ <25% ☐ >50% Prior trials experience
+Size Profile □ <\$100M ☐ <\$750M Turnover: Are you looking for prospects with a specific × >\$100M >\$2Bn profile in the industry? □ >\$250M □ >\$10Bn Tier 2/3 investment banks.
+Headquarter in Frankfurt, London or Transaction ☐ <1M <10M New York volume \\ >1M ⊠ >50M (daily): □ >5M >100M Product portfolio Previous experience What other products from the portfolio Net Promoter Score: need considering? □ Doesn't matter ☐ >25% □ >50% Product ABC Prospects must Prior trials experience Previously trialled and didn't buy Client must not Product XYZ Previously trialled and bought Never trialled